Travel Insurance Cancellation Cover

 Getting to special events

-If your flight or other transport has been cancelled or delayed, and you need to reach a special event, such as a sporting event, wedding, or funeral, many insurers cover your alternative transport expenses to get there on time - even if the reason your flight or transport was cancelled was the airline’s fault.
-Different insurers consider different things a ‘special event’, so check that your policy does what you need it to.
+If your flight or other transport has been cancelled or delayed, and you need to reach a special event which the date of cannot be changed, such as a sporting event, wedding, or funeral, many insurers cover your alternative transport expenses to get there on time - even if the reason your flight or transport was cancelled was the airline’s fault.
+Different insurers consider different things a ‘special event’, so check your policy disclosure statement and make sure it does what you need it to.

 Delays or disruption of journey

-If you experience a flight delay (typically of more than six hours), and your airline doesn’t look after you, your travel cover can provide accommodation and food benefits of around $200-$250 per adult for each day the disruption occurs.
+If you experience a flight delay (typically of more than six hours), and your airline doesn’t look after you, your travel cover can provide accommodation and food benefits of around $200-$250 per adult for each day the disruption continues.
 If you miss a connecting flight due to the first airline’s fault, some insurers also cover the cost of getting you on a new flight - provided that you’ve left at least 3-5 hours for connections.
-Check your insurer’s policy documents to see if they offer this, or give them a call.
+Check your insurer’s policy documents to see if they offer this.

 Cancellation of annual leave - if you’re in the emergency services